attackevals/ael/Enterprise/carbanak/Intelligence_Summary.md

 ## Carbanak ATT&CK Navigator

-#### The following behaviors are in scope for an emulation of actions attributed to Carbanak as referenced by [MITRE ATT&CK](https://attack.mitre.org/groups/G0008/) and in the [referenced reporting](#references).
+#### The following behaviors are in scope for an emulation of actions attributed to Carbanak as referenced by [MITRE ATT&CK](https://attack.mitre.org/groups/G0008/) and in the [referenced reporting](#references)

 ![/Attack_Layers/Carbanak_G0008.png](/Enterprise/carbanak/Attack_Layers/Carbanak_G0008.png)

 ## [Scenario 1](/Enterprise/carbanak/Emulation_Plan/Scenario_1/README.md)

-#### The following behaviors are in scope for an emulation of actions attributed to Carbanak, as implemented in Scenario 1, in the [referenced reporting](#references).
+#### The following behaviors are in scope for an emulation of actions attributed to Carbanak, as implemented in Scenario 1, in the [referenced reporting](#references)

 ![/Attack_Layers/Carbanak_Scenario1.png](/Enterprise/carbanak/Attack_Layers/Carbanak_Scenario1.png)

 ## [Carbanak](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0030%2FS0030-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by the Carbanak group using Carbanak malware, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by the Carbanak group using Carbanak malware, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/Carbanak_S0030.png](/Enterprise/carbanak/Attack_Layers/Carbanak_S0030.png)

 ## [Mimikatz](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0002%2FS0002-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by Carbanak using Mimikatz, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by Carbanak using Mimikatz, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/Mimikatz_S0002.png](/Enterprise/carbanak/Attack_Layers/Mimikatz_S0002.png)

 ## [netsh](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0108%2FS0108-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by Carbanak using netsh, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by Carbanak using netsh, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/netsh_S0108.png](/Enterprise/carbanak/Attack_Layers/netsh_S0108.png)

 ## [PsExec](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0002%2FS0002-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by Carbanak using Mimikatz, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by Carbanak using Mimikatz, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/PsExec_S0029.png](/Enterprise/carbanak/Attack_Layers/PsExec_S0029.png)
 ---